 This guide explores best practices and offers tips for creating a keyword strategy.

 Note: Before you begin, please note that SEO strategy falls outside of the scope of Squarespace support.
-Because search engines have complex, frequently changing algorithms, and everyone's marketing needs are unique, we're unable to provide specific SEO advice to our customers.
+Because search engines have complex, frequently changing technology, and everyone's marketing needs are unique, we're unable to provide specific SEO advice to our customers.

 Why keywords matter